MENA9010 – Nanophysics

 The information about overlap between courses might not be complete.
 Please contact the Dept. of Physics if you have further enquiries about overlap.

 This is an intensive course where the lectures most likely will be arranged as a 2-week seminar-like program.
 This course has a clone on master level.
-PhD students will be given an extra set of exercises and additional work during lectures.
+PhD candidates will be given an extra set of exercises and additional work during lectures.

 Access to teaching